branflakes6/Margaret-Hamilton/README.md

 ### Other Endeavours

 After her work at MIT and NASA Hamilton went on to found two software engineering companies, Higher Order Software (HOS) and Hamilton Technologies.
-At HOS she further developed her idea of error detection and prevention, developing methodology that would be implemented by various government projects.
+At HOS she further developed her idea of error detection and prevention, developing a product called USE.IT based on the methodology she developed while working for MIT.
+USE.IT was successfully used in many government projects.
+The ideas developed at HOS have been used to formalize semantic and linguistic quantifiers and the design of reliable real-time embedded systems

 ### Impact on Software Engineering

 Hamilton is one of the most important pioneers of software engineering, her contributions to the field when it was in its infancy helped pave the way for many of the practices still used today.
 Apollo 11 helped legitimise the industry and was the first time that “real engineers” and scientists began to see the value and skill behind it.

-Hamilton started the conversation of reliable software and error free code, creating many of the techniques used to identify and fix it.
-She realised that if you want to write bug free code you must start with a rigid set of rules that your whole team follows and you must test every component as you go before you deploy any of it.
+Hamilton started the conversation of reliable software and error-free code, creating many of the techniques used to identify and fix it.
+She realised that if you want to write bug-free code you must start with a rigid set of rules that your whole team follows and you must test every component as you go before you deploy any of it.

 She developed many of the foundations of ultra-reliable software design such as of asynchronous software, priority scheduling, software reuse, and man-in-the-loop decision capability such as priority displays.